SofaKingCool/Webradio-API/README.md

 ### Installing
 Clone the repository to your disk, copy the `config.example.php` file as `config.php` in the *root*-directory and open it in an editor of your choice.

-Remove the default key in the two `$searchKeys` and `$streamKeys` arrays and add your own secret key strings to the array.
+Remove the default keys in the two `$searchKeys` and `$streamKeys` arrays and add your own secret key strings to the array.
 There is no character limit on the keys and you can use any character, whitespace too.
 Example:
 ```php
 $searchKeys = [
     "2JXR861JPWJ1CENHF51WA3QF3UK1I1QA", // You shouldn't use this one